|Background art by Robby-Robert. Paul Morrow, Victor Bergman, and David Kano courtesy of ITC.|

 He had spent more hours than expected in the engineering lab, but McMurty felt certain he had finally figured it out.
 He knew now, after two weeks of frustration and coming up empty, how they could spin the Alphans’ moon.

-A smile came to his face when he remembered that he had Annika Hansen to thank for inspiring the idea—in fact, he could not understand how he had not thought of it himself, the solution was so simple.
+A smile came to his face when he remembered that he had Annika Seven to thank for inspiring the idea—in fact, he could not understand how he had not thought of it himself, the solution was so simple.

 Now, he stood by the viewscreen on the wall of Messenger’s briefing room as they waited for some of the Alphans to arrive.
 Though it was still fairly early, he had insisted that he present the ingenious solution to the ship’s command team as well as that of the moonbase at the same time.

 The turbolift leading directly into the briefing room opened and Hansen stepped across the threshold, escorting Commander Koenig and Dr. Russell, as well as Tony and Maya Verdeschi.
 Captain Murphy stood when they entered and welcomed the four warmly, as did Dr. Nir’ahn.
-As they took the chairs offered to them, Hansen nodded to the captain and turned to depart.
+As they took the chairs offered to them, Seven nodded to the captain and turned to depart.

 “Lieutenant, a moment,” McMurty said as he stepped toward her.
 “I want ye ta stay and hear this—was yer idea, after all.”